stackblitz/docs/docs/guides/codeflow/integrating-web-publisher.md

 # {{ $frontmatter.title }}

-This page covers integrating Web Publisher into your docs to decrease the barrier in docs contributions.
+This page covers integrating Web Publisher into your docs to lower the barrier for contributing to documentations.

 ## What is Web Publisher?

-Web Publisher is a page editing tool that makes docs contribution stress-free, even for the folks who are not tech-savvy.
+Web Publisher is a page editing tool that makes docs contribution stress-free, including those of us who are not technical.

 <!-- screenshot of Web Publisher -->